curtisbonham/z-prefix-crud-app/README.md

 docker run --rm --name pg-docker -e POSTGRES_PASSWORD=(INPUT YOUR OWN PASSWORD) -d -p 5432:5432 \ -v $HOME/docker/volumes/postgres : /ver/lib/postgresql/data postgres
 ```

-**MAKE NOTE** the "INPUT YOUR OWN PASSWORD" does NOT indicate that is the password, ensure you configure your docker with a password you will remember.
+**NOTE** the "INPUT YOUR OWN PASSWORD" does NOT indicate that is the password, ensure you configure your docker with a password you will remember.

 2. You will now need to run: